mariaonoeva/stat-repo/freq/script.md

 - H1: **at least one** of them is different

 One of the requirements for this test is to have a continuous quantitative dependent variable.
-I have a Lickert scale, it’s an ordinal scale and those are considered categorical but let’s pretend that it’s continuous.
+I have a Likert scale, it’s an ordinal scale and those are considered categorical but let’s pretend that it’s continuous.
 As for the independent variables, they have to be qualitative with at least two levels.